 A great way to approach your search is by starting with the events and causes that your employees are already involved in.
 Perhaps you can include their input as you create your giving plans.

-Creating an effective corporate giving program is not so different than launching other business initiatives.
-You want to ensure success by building from strategy, setting clear objectives, and measuring progress.
+Creating an effective corporate giving program is not so different from launching other business initiatives.
+You want to ensure success by building from strategy, setting clear objectives, and prioritizing transparency.

 As Alnoor Ebrahim, author of Measuring Social Change: Performance and Accountability in a Complex World explains, “In the social sector, we tend to think a lot about impact but don’t necessarily give enough attention to strategy—and the two are completely intertwined.”

-As a social impact platform, Submittable can help you create a program that works for your whole team.
-Whether you’re managing grant applications, accepting sponsorship requests, or promoting a scholarship, Submittable makes it easy to launch, oversee, and measure your program.
+CSR software can help you create a program that works for your whole team.
+Whether you’re managing grant applications, accepting sponsorship requests, or promoting a scholarship, Submittable makes it easy to launch, manage, and measure your program.